How We Live Together

 1. Shared Responsibility & Reduced Burden

-- The communal approach distributes childcare responsibilities among multiple caregivers, preventing burnout and ensuring no single adult carries the full burden of child-rearing.
+- This prevents burnout by ensuring no single adult carries the full burden

 2. Social & Emotional Development

-- Children interact with multiple caregivers and peers, improving their ability to form healthy relationships and social skills.
+- Children interact with multiple caregivers and peers their own age

-- Exposure to a variety of adults with different strengths and perspectives helps broaden emotional intelligence and adaptability.
+- Exposure to a variety of adults with different strengths and perspectives helps broaden emotional intelligence and adaptability

 3. Independence & Responsibility